This article has been updated on November 28, 2019 to include new information, with additional reporting from Karol Borja.

 Estimated Budget: P50,000 to P150,000

-There’s really no strict rule when it comes to serving food in your wedding.
+There’s really no strict rule when it comes to serving food at your wedding.
 Of course, you want to give your guests a good time, and one way to do that is through food.
 Skip the basic buffet of cold, bland dishes – plan your menu and look for caterers, cooks, or restaurants that can deliver what you need.
 If you want food to be the highlight, don’t be afraid to splurge on this, as long as you scrimp on the other details.
 Check out these packages.

 Food aside, no celebration is complete without some booze.
 There are ways you can cut down your alcohol budget without killing the buzz.